kungze/wovenet/examples/v4-v6-dual-stack/README.md

 **Important Notes:**

-* It is strongly recommended to modify `messageChannel.cryptoKey` and `messageChannel.mqtt.topic`, and never expose these values in a public environment.
+* It is strongly recommended to modify `crypto.Key` and `messageChannel.mqtt.topic`, and never expose these values in a public environment.
 If exposed, malicious users might connect to your site network and potentially launch attacks.

 ### Validation Results